isaacburmann/instagram-like-app/README.md

 # instagram-like-app
-A Angular instagram like app
+A Angular instagram like app with firebase